wilu-conference/wilu-conference.github.io/about/_code.md

 ### Bystander Intervention

-In the unfortunate event that WILU 2020 participants witness any racist, sexist, ableist or other discriminatory behaviour, we ask that they consider their role as bystanders and feel empowered to respond in a way that positively influences the outcome.
+In the unfortunate event that WILU 2021 participants witness any racist, sexist, ableist or other discriminatory behaviour, we ask that they consider their role as bystanders and feel empowered to respond in a way that positively influences the outcome.
 If at any time a participant feels that they have been harassed or that this code of conduct has been breached, it is important that the participant report the incident to a member of the WILU Planning Team (see the reporting section on this page).

 ### Mindful Social Media

-The WILU Planning Team asks that all participants be mindful of their social media use while at WILU 2020.
+The WILU Planning Team asks that all participants be mindful of their social media use while at WILU 2021.
-If you are planning on taking photos or videos while at WILU 2020, please ask permission of attendees and session presenters before posting or tagging photos that may be identifying or contain potentially sensitive information.
+If you are planning on taking photos, screen captures, or videos while at WILU 2021, please ask permission of attendees and session presenters before posting or tagging photos that may be identifying or contain potentially sensitive information.

 ## Reporting Process